Definition: Defining the Meaning of Migraine

 Discussions with your doctor about the triggers of the migraines and additional information concerning them will help your doctor to determine the appropriate treatment for you.
 Knowing the things to avoid triggering a migraine will help you to prevent known triggers.
 Awareness of the differences between the types of headaches and additional information can help you to stay as migraine and headache-free as possible.

-Facts: Cost of Migraines
+Quick Facts: Cost of Migraines

 In the United States direct costs have been estimated at $17 billion, Nearly a tenth of this cost is due to the cost of triptans. including $15 billion in indirect costs, of which missed work is the greatest component.
 In those who do attend work with a migraine, effectiveness is decreased by around a third.
 Negative impacts also frequently occur for a person's family.